Table of Contents

 The treatment of DUB depends on the severity of blood loss.

 Patients with mild dysfunctional uterine bleeding and a normal hemoglobin level should receive reassurance and education.
-It should be explained that within a couple of years, ovulatory cycles will become the norm and dysfunctional uterine bleeding will cease.
+It should be explained that within a couple of years, ovulatory cycles will become normal, and dysfunctional uterine bleeding will cease.

 Adolescents with normal hemoglobin levels but excessive dysfunctional uterine bleeding that interferes with daily activities should receive treatment.
 Oral contraceptive pills are the treatment of choice for DUB in adolescents.